 BCS Investors Have Opportunity to Lead Barclays PLC Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-6, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS).
+LOS ANGELES, Oct.
+11, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS).

 Class Period: February 18, 2021 – March 25, 2022